poliwat/poliwat/content/song/lyrics-masterlist.md

 ```

 world my stage though I feel more a prop
-cluses I've learned from view in rearview mob
+clues I've learned from view in rearview mob
 my tongue blunt tool tongue she like on pop
 world my stage though I feel more a prop